LeThiHongMinh/MITRE-review-papers/README.md

 Lin, Pin-Shan and Lai, Yi-Cheng and Liao, Man-Ling and Chiu, Shih-Ping and Chen, Jiann-Liang.
 2024.
 Hybrid Clustering Mechanisms for High-Efficiency Intrusion Prevention.
 2024 26th International Conference on Advanced Communications Technology (ICACT).
 10.23919/ICACT60172.2024.10471957

-Nguyen, Tu and Srndic, Nedim and Neth, Alexander.
-2024.
-Noise Contrastive Estimation-based Matching Framework for Low-resource Security Attack Pattern Recognition. arXiv preprint arXiv:2401.10337. https://doi.org/10.48550/arXiv.2401.10337
+Nguyen, T., Šrndić, N., & Neth, A. (2024, March).
+Noise Contrastive Estimation-based Matching Framework for Low-Resource Security Attack Pattern Recognition.
+In Findings of the Association for Computational Linguistics: EACL 2024 (pp. 355-373).

 Tavolato, Paul and Luh, Robert and Eresheim, Sebastian and Gmeiner, Simon and Schrittwieser, Sebastian.
 2024.
 Comparing the Effectivity of Planned Cyber Defense Controls in Order to Support the Selection Process.
 ICISSP.
 10.5220/0012421800003648